OmarThinks/CircleCI-Flask-Project/README.md

-# Explainging CircleCi confihuraion file:
+# Explainging CircleCi configuraion file:

 This is the code inside the file: